-If you want to know more about passwords, I recommend viewing some youtube videos from the PasswordCon(ference) which takes place each year.
+If you want to know more about passwords I recommend viewing some youtube videos from the PasswordCon(ference) which takes place each year.
 The book by Bruce Schneier about Applied Cryptography is also recommendable, though quite expensive.
-There is also another expensive book about penetration testing, but the readable chapter about password attacks (Chapter 9) is free:

 Clearly, passwords are a technology that comes to the end of its usefulness, because brute force attacks become more and more powerful and it is unlikely that humans get any better in remembering (securely) longer and longer passwords.
 The big question is which technology can replace passwords...